 The bill was referred to two committees in the House and three committees in the Senate but has not yet been heard.
+This bill is likely dead.

-3. HB 655/SB 1226 - Pet Insurance and Wellness Programs By Rep. Tuck and Sen. DiCeglie
+3. ENACTED: HB 655/SB 1226 - Pet Insurance and Wellness Programs By Rep. Tuck and Sen. DiCeglie